 - Preheat your oven to 360°F/180°C and prepare a large ovenproof dish to assemble your pastilla.

-- Brush four pastilla leaves with melted butter and prepare them for the filling.
+- Brush four pastilla leaves or phyllo sheets with melted butter and prepare them for the filling.
 Place the first one carefully on the dish (make sure it is pushed into the corners without being ripped).
 Place the second at right angles to the first leave. place the last two sheets diagonally.
 You should consolidate the bottom of your pastilla pie and make sure the buttered side of the leaves is point upwards.

 - Place the chicken pieces over the pastry.
 Add the creamy sauce and cover it with a buttered sheet.

 - Fold the overflowing leaves inward and use two other sheets coated with egg yolk to close the pastilla.